What Was Anne Rice Net Worth When She Died?

 This is one of the most frequently asked questions about Anne Rice’s personal life, and the answer unfolded in two separate chapters.

-Her first departure came as a teenager when her mother died she moved to Texas and eventually California, where she built her adult life and began her writing career.
+Her first departure came as a teenager when her mother died.
+She moved to Texas and eventually California, where she built her adult life and began her writing career.
 She returned to New Orleans in 1988, and that homecoming inspired some of her most celebrated work, including The Witching Hour.

 Her permanent departure came after Stan’s death in 2002.
 She stayed for several more years, but the city she had loved so deeply had become inseparable from grief.
 She also underwent a renewed religious journey during this period, and in 2004–2006, she relocated to California.
-Rice herself has said the move was partly practical to be near Christopher and partly about needing a new beginning after losing her husband.
+Rice herself has said the move was partly practical, to be near Christopher, and partly about needing a new beginning after losing her husband.

 New Orleans never left her writing, even when she left the city.
 It remained the spiritual home of every major work she produced.